Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/Perl/README.md

   * Clang 16 based compilers are more picky and also no longer accept C90 by default, so we needed to set special options for several packages.

+  * Needed to add additional flags to some packages with `cpeAMD` when that toolchain is configured with ROCm 6.0.3 (for recompilation after the system update of the summer of 2024).